What Is The Future Of Higher Education?

 Guests:

-Christopher Newfield, professor of English at UC Santa Barbara, blogger at Remaking the University, and author of The Great Mistake: How We Wrecked Public Universities and How We Can Fix Them.
+Christopher Newfield, professor of English at UC Santa Barbara, blogger at Remaking the University, author of The Great Mistake: How We Wrecked Public Universities and How We Can Fix Them

-Dr. Anthony Carnevale, research professor and director of the Georgetown University Center on Education and the Workforce
+Dr. Anthony Carnevale, research professor and director of the Georgetown University Center on Education and the Workforce, author of The Merit Myth: How our colleges favor the rich and divide America

 Web Resources: